The fifth edition of the Eat.Taste.Central (E.T.C) will run from Friday 24 September through to Monday 25 October.

 How will Eat.Taste.Central be promoted?

-A section of centralotagonz.com (also accessed via www.eattastecentral.co.nz), lists the entire Regional Menu and events programme.
+A dedicated section of centralotagonz.com (also accessed via www.eattastecentral.co.nz) lists the entire Regional Menu and events programme.

-Campaign collateral including posters, Regional Menu brochures, photography and video.
+Campaign collateral includes: posters, Regional Menu brochures, photography and video footage.

 Targeted PR outreach to national and regional media and social influencers encouraging consumers to participate in Eat.Taste.Central; as well as coordinating PR stories highlighting the Central Otago Food & Wine story.

-Visitors can go to www.eattastecentral.co.nz to see which venues are participating, search the regional menu and for direct links to venue websites for offer details, events and participating restaurants.
+Visitors can go to www.eattastecentral.co.nz to see which venues are participating, to search the regional menu and for direct links to venue websites.

 Inspiration - The Flavours of Central Otago